This is day one of our nation closing for the next 4 weeks (or longer). All Kiwis and visitors must stay at home and only go out for food shopping...

-If you are in New Zealand right now and your visa expires on or before 1 April 2020 you must apply now to extend the visa (plus those of your immediate family).
-Once you apply you will receive an interim visa that will keep you lawfully in New Zealand for now.
+Workers who are in New Zealand right now and their visa expires on or before 1 April 2020 must apply now to extend the visa (plus those of their immediate family).
+Once they apply an interim visa is issued that will keep them lawfully in New Zealand for now.

-If you are in New Zealand right now; and still in the country on 2 April 2020; and your visa (plus those of your immediate family) expires between 2 April 2020 and 9 July 2020 you will automatically get a visa extension through to 25 September 2020.
-The new visa will be emailed to you (or to Malcolm Pacific Immigration in which case we will send it onto you).
+Workers in New Zealand right now; and still in the country on 2 April 2020; and whose visa (plus those of their immediate family) expires between 2 April 2020 and 9 July 2020 will automatically get a visa extension through to 25 September 2020.
+The new visa will be emailed to your staff member (or to Malcolm Pacific Immigration in which case we will send it onto them and let you know).

 Leaving New Zealand during the lock down

-If you hold a temporary visa and intend to leave the country you should not have any expectation you can return until after the lock down and National State of Emergency has ended.
+Anyone holding a temporary visa who intends to leave the country right now should not have any expectation they can return to New Zealand until after the lock down and National State of Emergency has ended.
 Non-essential travel is not recommended under any circumstance.

-Your job or pay conditions have changed due to the lock down
+You have terminated staff who hold work visas or changed their pay conditions due to the lock down

-If you have lost your job or your employer has cut your pay or working hours this would normally have a serious impact on your work visa or residence application.
-However, this is a historic event and right now there is no clear answer for someone in this position.
+Normally this would have serious consequences for someone who holds a work visa or has applied/intends to apply for residence.
+However, this is a historic event and right now there is no clear answer for anyone in this position.
 INZ has asked the government for direction.
 Until we have an official answer we cannot provide any clear immigration advice.

-We strongly recommend you contact your Licensed Immigration Adviser at Malcolm Pacific Immigration to update them on the change in circumstances.
+We strongly recommend any affected staff contact one of our Licensed Immigration Advisers to update them on the change in circumstances.
+See our team page.